Sydney MCS recruits, trains and supports volunteers to visit a resident either in an aged care facility or at home.

 Anyone can make a referral to the CALD Community Visitors Scheme.
 If you know someone who is living at home whose quality of life would be enriched by friendly visits, please contact our Community Visitors Scheme Coordinator.
 If the person is residing in an aged care facility – please speak to the residential home’s management team about this program.
 The residential management team should identify people who may benefit from a visitor and refer them to Sydney MCS.
 Once contacted, we endeavor to match residents with a visitor who speaks their language and understands their culture.

-getting involved as a volunteer
+Getting involved as a volunteer

 Sydney MCS welcomes volunteers to participate in this program.
-If you are bilingual and interested in making a big difference in senior’s life please click here for further information or call the CVS Coordinator to arrange a meetup.
+If you are bilingual and interested in making a big difference in a senior’s life please click here for further information or call the CVS Coordinator to arrange a meetup.

 For more information or if you know anyone who would benefit from a volunteer visitor please contact our CVS Coordinator on (02) 9663 3922.